DingZehua/project/README.md

 # Development Log
-A simple calcaulator written by JavaScript
+A simple calcaulator written by JavaScript.

-features
+<span> features